Continuous simulation: Clarification of concepts

 The distinction between continuous and discrete applies both to real-world dynamic systems and to their simulation.

 A (real-world) dynamic system may be continuous or discrete.
 Continuous dynamic systems (like physical systems with material objects moving in space) are characterized by state variables the values of which change continuously, while the state variable values of discrete dynamic systems (like predator-prey ecosystems) "jump", that is, they are changed at discrete time steps only.

 In continuous simulation, continuously changing state variables of a system are modeled by differential equations.
 However, in digital computing, real numbers cannot be faithfully represented and differential equations can only be solved numerically with approximate algorithms (like the method of Euler or Runge–Kutta) using some form of discretization.
 Consequently, digital computers cannot run truly continuous simulations.
 Only analog computers can run truly continuous simulations.
 In many cases though, digital computing approaches based on incremental time progression (with either fixed or dynamically adjusted increments) for discretizing time into small time steps provide satisfactory approximations.

 Discrete event simulation, on the other hand, changes state variables only in response to events, typically using next-event time progression.

-Continuous dynamic systems can only be captured by a continuous simulation model, while discrete dynamic systems can be captured either in a more abstract manner by a continuous simulation model (like the Lotka-Volterra equations) or in a more realistic manner by a discrete event simulation model, since birth, death and predator-prey encounters are discrete events.
+Continuous dynamic systems can only be captured by a continuous simulation model, while discrete dynamic systems can be captured either in a more abstract manner by a continuous simulation model (like the Lotka-Volterra equations for modeling a predator-prey eco-system) or in a more realistic manner by a discrete event simulation model (in a predator-prey eco-system, births, deaths and predator-prey encounters are discrete events).
 When using a continuous simulation model of the discrete dynamic system of a population of animals, one may get results like 23.7 animals, which first have to be rounded for making sense.

 In the example shown to the right, the sales of a certain product over time is shown.
 Using a discrete event simulation makes it necessary to have an occurring event to change the number of sales.
 In contrast to this the continuous simulation has a smooth and steady development in its number of sales.